Plane carrying 132 crashes into mountainside in China

 It said rescuers had been dispatched and there was no immediate confirmation of numbers of dead and injured.

+One villager told a local news site that the plane involved in the crash had "completely fallen apart" and he had seen nearby forest areas destroyed by a fire caused when the plane crashed onto the mountainside.

-The CAAC said the aircraft lost contact over the city of Wuzhou.
+The Civil Aviation Administration of China (CAAC) said the aircraft lost contact over the city of Wuzhou.
 It had 123 passengers and nine crew on board.
 State media said earlier there were 133 people on board.

-"The CAAC has activated the emergency mechanism and sent a working group to the scene," it said in a statement.
+"At present, it has been confirmed that this flight has crashed," the CAAC said, adding that it had activated its emergency response and "dispatched a working group to the scene".

 Shanghai-based China Eastern is one of China's top three airlines, operating scores of domestic and international routes serving 248 destinations.